mahir1010/MuSeqPose/ReadMe.md

 This widget automatically picks candidate calibration frames such that the tracked parts are visible in all views.
 The initial annotation can be generated by a [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) project.
 - The widget uses binning algorithm to ensure diversity in selected candidate calibration images.
-- The users can varify the pre-annotated frames and add stationary points (Refer [EasyWand](https://biomech.web.unc.edu/wand-calibration-tools/)).
+- The users can verify the pre-annotated frames and add stationary points (Refer [EasyWand](https://biomech.web.unc.edu/wand-calibration-tools/)).
-- The stationary points are common across all frames and neet to be annotated only once.
+- The stationary points are common across all frames and need to be annotated only once.
-- After verifying, the `Generate` button generates necessary files for the [EasyWand](https://biomech.web.unc.edu/wand-calibration-tools/) package.
+- After verifying, the `Generate` button generates the necessary files for the [EasyWand](https://biomech.web.unc.edu/wand-calibration-tools/) package.

 <p align="center"><img src="docs/images/calibration_widget.png"></p>